 True HEPA vs. HEPA Type

 CADR, or Clean Air Delivery Rate, is a specification that is meant to measure the amount of clean air an air purifier can pump out and is based on independent testing conducted by the Association of Home Appliance Manufacturers (AHAM).
 The test essentially involves running the purifier inside a room with a volume of 1008 cubic feet for 20 minutes, and comparing contaminant concentration before and after.
-Three scores are awarded after this test, one for tobacco smoke, dust, and pollen.
+Three scores are awarded after this test, one for tobacco smoke (0.09-1 micron), dust (0.5-3 micron), and pollen (5-11 micron).
 However, most models score the same or very similarly in all aspects, so the CADR is often reported as a single number.

 CADR numbers essentially correlate to the amount of clean air a purifier can pump out each minute.
 So a purifier with a CADR of 300 is able to produce 300 cubic feet of clean air every minute (more precisely, it achieved airborne particulate concentrations within that 1008 cubic foot room equivalent to adding 300 cubic feet of clean air every minute).

-Generally it is recommended that you use a purifier that has a CADR that is at least ⅔ the square footage of the room you would like to use it in.
-So if you have a 300 square foot room you'll want a CADR of at least 200.
+Generally it is recommended that you use a purifier that has a CADR that is at least ⅔ the square footage of the room you would like to use it in (for example, a 150 square foot room wants a CADR of at least 100).
 Obviously there are a number of confounding factors like how much new air is flowing into your room, significant sources of contaminants, or very high ceilings that would necessitate getting a purifier with a larger capacity, but the ⅔ rule is a good place to start when considering what CADR you need.